-

 Ovarian Form

 Yeah, you read that right.
-Today, we're going to write a poem that follows along with the ovarian cycle.
-But first, let's talk a little bit about what that looks like.
-Graphic credit to cityfertility.com The ovarian cycle, or menstrual cycle as it's better known, is split into four stages.
-Menstruation Follicular Ovulation Luteal Each… Continue reading Ovarian Form
+Today, we’re going to write a poem that follows along with the ovarian cycle.
+But first, let’s talk a little bit about what that looks like.
+The ovarian cycle, or menstrual cycle as it’s better known, is split into four stages.
+Each phase is characterized by fluctuations in the key…

 A Poem for JKR

-IT TOOK ME SO LONG I was ten, thinkingI knew what a crushfelt like, there he wasโknew we loved the same bands.
-I knew what a crushled to, even then.But I was so young,Iโm not worried yet.
-What it led to, even thenโthink of how Iโm all wrong.Iโm not worried, yetnow stung like a lie.… Continue reading A Poem for JKR
+IT TOOK ME SO LONG I was ten, thinkingI knew what a crushfelt like, there he was—knew we loved the same bands.
+I knew what a crushled to, even then.But I was so young,I’m not worried yet.
+What it led to, even then—think of how I’m all wrong.I’m not worried, yetnow stung like a lie.…

 100 NOs Update – March 31st